-In the middle of a dense forest and gigantic granite rocks of the Sintra Mountain Natural Park, lays the Capuchos Convent, an austere Franciscan monastery, with minimal impact on the natural environment and with an extremely simplistic design.
+In the middle of a dense forest and gigantic granite rocks of the Sintra Mountain Natural Park, lies the Capuchos Convent, an austere Franciscan monastery, with minimal impact on the natural environment and with an extremely simplistic design.

 The construction dates back to 1560 and the chosen location, allowed the resident friars complete segregation from the outside world, living in a quiet atmosphere, but at the same time with little comfort.